-Rule 14, Avoiding Contact

-Rule 19, Room to Pass an Obstruction

-Rule 64.1(c), Decisions: Penalties and Exoneration

-Definitions, Keep Clear

-A boat clear astern that is required to keep clear but collides with the boat clear ahead breaks the right-of-way rule that was applicable before the collision occurred.
+CASE 30 Definitions, Keep Clear Rule 14, Avoiding Contact Rule 19, Room to Pass an Obstruction Rule 64.1(a), Decisions: Penalties and Exoneration A boat clear astern that is required to keep clear but collides with the boat clear ahead breaks the right-of-way rule that was applicable before the collision occurred.
 A boat that loses right of way by unintentionally changing tack is nevertheless required to keep clear.